jerry-sky/personal-notebook/config/readme.md

 In the same directory as this document there is a file called `setup.sh` which copies various config files into all sorts of locations.
 It's part of the [standard JRS PC Setup](../main/pc-setup.md) to configure the system and its programs.
-Execute it whilst being in the `/config` directory to setup a proper workspace.
+Execute it whilst being in the `/config` directory to set up a proper workspace.

 ```bash
 ./setup.sh